 The Knicks scored the first six points and led 23-17 after the first quarter, a lead they would maintain for most of the first three quarters.
 They were ahead 51-45 at halftime and still up six with 2½ minutes left in the third period before the Magic scored the final four points to cut it to 75-73.

 New York led for the final time at 85-83 on Stoudemire's dunk with 7:42 remaining.
 Jameer Nelson made a free throw before Turkoglu and Anderson nailed consecutive 3-pointers for a 90-85 advantage.
 The Knicks got within three with about 3½ minutes left, but Redick scored four straight points to put it away.

-Orlando has won 14 of last 17 meetings.
+Turkoglu scored 15 points for Orlando, which has won 14 of last 17 meetings.